RemmySpicy/alx-system_engineering-devops-1/0x00-shell_basics/README.md

 	100-lets_move
 		- this script will move all the files beginning with an uppercase letter to a folder called u in the tmp folder in the root
-		- run the command above before running the script as staed in NB
+		- run the command above before running the script as stated in NB
 		- you will need to execute the code below to test the script ./100-lets_move

+	101-clean_emacs
+		- this script will move all the files ending with a character ~ in the current working directory
+		- run the command above before running the script as stated in NB
+		- you will need to execute the code below to test the script ./101-clean_emacs